 3. Count the Number of Poles or Arches

 You may say we’ve saved the best for last with this simple step.
 All you and your kids need to do is count the number of poles or arches on your trampoline!

-We do have one final tip for how to choose your trampoline enclosure.
+We do have one bonus tip for how to choose your trampoline enclosure.
 Know your net’s connection type: